triadtitans/seminar_rigid_body_methods/livensprinciple.md

             (p,q) \mapsto p^T\dot{q} - L(q,\dot{q})
         \end{cases}
 $$
-This definition obviously requires that the map $v \mapsto p(q,v)$ is invertibly for every $q\in\mathcal{Q}$.
+This definition obviously requires that the map $v \mapsto p(q,v)$ is invertible for every $q\in\mathcal{Q}$.
-Such an inverse assigns a velocity $v$ to a pair of position and conjugate moment and is called Legendre Transform.
+Such an inverse assigns a velocity $v$ to a pair of position and conjugate moment and is called Legendre transform.
 {cite}`hairer{p.p.
 181, 182}`.
-Having conjugate momenta to our disposal we can formulate hamiltions canoncial equation of motion:
+Having conjugate momenta to our disposal we can formulate Hamilton's canonical equation of motion:

 $$
     \dot{p} = -\frac{\partial H}{\partial q}(p,q) \quad
     \dot{q} = \frac{\partial H}{\partial p}(p,q)
 $$
-It can be shown (and is in {cite}`hairer`) that these equations are equivalent to the now already familiar euler lagrangian equation.
+It can be shown {cite}`{and is in}hairer` that these equations are equivalent to the now already familiar Euler-lagrange equation.

-As we discuss the livens principle these conjugate momenta will resurface.
+As we discuss the Livens principle these conjugate momenta will resurface.
 But before that we have to adjust our theory a little bit in order to accommodate constrained systems.
 Untial now the configuration space $\mathcal{Q}$ was always choosen minimally, this means that postion, velocity and conjugate moment all live in the same space $\mathcal{Q}$.
-If the coordinates however are not choosen minimally this generally has not to be the case.
+However, if the coordinates are not minimal, this is generally not the case.

 ## Configuration Manifold $\mathcal{Q}$